Parable of the Prodigal Son: Visual art

 Of the roughly 30 parables in the canonical Gospels, the Parable of the Prodigal Son was one of four that were shown in medieval art—along with that of the Wise and Foolish Virgins, the Dives and Lazarus, and the Good Samaritan—almost to the exclusion of the others, though not mixed in with the narrative scenes of the Life of Christ.
 (The Laborers in the Vineyard also appears in Early Medieval works.)

 Scenes of the prodigal son were a popular subject in Northern Renaissance art.
 Albrecht Dürer's 1496 engraving is a famous example.
 In the seventeenth-century, Rembrandt depicted several scenes from the parable, especially the final episode, which he etched, drew, or painted on several occasions during his career.
 At least one of Rembrandt's works—The Prodigal Son in the Tavern, is a portrait of himself as the son reveling with his wife.

 The Prodigal Son is a sculpture in Harrisburg, Pennsylvania, by George Grey Barnard that depicts the loving reunion of the father and son from the "Parable of the Prodigal Son."
+Auguste Rodin also created a sculpture of the Prodigal Son.

-Theater
+Theater and film

 In the 15th and 16th centuries, the theme was such a sufficiently popular subject that the 'Prodigal Son play' can be seen as a subgenre of the English morality play.
 Examples include The Rare Triumphs of Love and Fortune, The Disobedient Child, and Acolastus.